Chelsea-Rolland/su-terraform-gcp/README.md

 touch main-dev.tf backend-dev.tf
 ```

 14).
-Return to the root directory then create the script `run.sh` and copy the code from [here](https://github.com/Chelsea-Rolland/su-terraform-gcp/blob/main/run.sh).
+Return to the home directory then create the script `run.sh` and copy the code from [here](https://github.com/Chelsea-Rolland/su-terraform-gcp/blob/main/run.sh).
 ```bash
 cd ~
 touch run.sh
 ```
 15).
-Run the following command to return to the root directory, initialize the backend 1st then create a workspace based on the env.
+Run the following command to return to the home directory, initialize the backend 1st then create a workspace based on the env.
 ```bash
 chmod +x run.sh
 ./run.sh dev init